All Episodes

 Seven and a half years, almost unopposed, to do whatever they wanted to do.

-Barack Hussein Obama, as the first African American president has had no stop signs.
+Barack Hussein Obama, as the first African-American president, has had no stop signs.

-It has been blue skies and green Lights.
+It has been blue skies and green lights.

-There has been not a serious effort, and this is not a comment on the Republicans.
+And this is not a comment on the Republicans.

 Don't misunderstand me here.